 Step 7: Place Frozen Green Beans in Freezer Bags and Remove as Much Air as Possible

-We used a vacuum sealer for our beans, and although that is optional, a vacuum sealer is a must-have tool if you are a gardener with a large garden.
+We used a food saver for freezing our green beans, and although that is optional, a vacuum sealer is a must-have tool if you are a gardener with a large garden.
 We use ours for everything that goes into the freezer, and we get a few extra months over the recommended freezing times for our vegetables and fruit.

 Vacuum sealers will help prevent freezer burn by eliminating oxygen and ice crystals from forming inside the vacuum seal bags.

-Oh, and one other quick bonus for vacuum sealers is that they save a considerable amount of freezer space.
+Oh, and another quick bonus for vacuum sealers is that they save considerable freezer space.

 Tip: Air Sealer Recommendation